 Check out the “after” on the right side, and the “before” on the left side here.

-A couple of hours later, after the whitewash was dry, I applied a couple more coats of water based poly.
+A couple of hours later, after the whitewash was dry, I applied a couple more coats of water-based poly by hand.

 Step 6: Paint a 2nd Coat of Paint of Benjamin Moore Advance Paint

 I also took a minute to lightly sand the green paint to make sure it was smooth before I painted another coat of paint.